 Note the source is a simple text file that contains a list of real data files (in this case data/train.hdf5).
 This behavior is the same as in Caffe, and could be useful when your dataset contains a lot of files.
 The network processes data in mini-batches, and we are using a batch size of 64 in this example.
-We also enable random shuffling of the data set.
+Larger mini-batches take more computational time but give a lower variance estimate of the loss function/gradient at each iteration.
+We also enable random shuffling of the data set to prevent structure in the ordering of input samples from influencing training.